Folegandros: History

-The island was conquered in 1207 by the Venetian Marco Sanudo and remained under the rule of Venice until 1566, when it was taken by the Ottoman Turks.
+In 1207, the Venetian Marco Sanudo conquered the island, which remained under the rule of Venice for more than three centuries.

+In 1566, the Ottoman Turks took control of the island.

+In the early 19th century, during the Greek war of independence from 1821 to 1829, the Greeks reclaimed control of the island, ending more than six centuries of foreign rule.

-The Greeks reclaimed it in the 19th century during the Greek war of independence.
-The island was visited by the British explorers Theodore and Mabel Bent in early 1884.
+In early 1884, the island was visited by the British explorers Theodore and Mabel Bent.

-During the 20th century it has been used as a place of exile for political prisoners, especially during the 4th of August regime.
+During the 20th century, especially during the 4th of August regime from 1936 to 1941, the island was used as a place of exile for political prisoners.

 Geography

-Folegandros' landscape is varied, and includes tall cliffs and a large cave.
-The "capital" of the island, Chora, is built on the edge of a 200-metre high cliff.
+Folegandros' landscape is varied, including tall cliffs and a large cave.
+The "capital" of the island, Chora, is built on the edge of a 200 m high cliff.

 The port of Folegandros is the small village of Karavostasis.
 The Ano Meria village contains a small but interesting Ecological and Folklore Museum.

 Among the notable beaches on Folegandros is Katergo, accessible only by foot or by boat from Karavostasis.
 Katergo beach is used by naturists.